profotoce59/VillageGenerator/README.md

 Versions supported for house locations: 1.14 1.15 1.16 1.17
 Versions supported for loot: 1.16 1.17
 I used Kaptain Wutax libraries and mojang code.
-Thank to Solver3002 for his help.
+Thank to Solver3002 and Jellejurre for their help.
 Credit to Mojang and Kaptain Wutax and Neil for their librairies.
 I reused the start of their VillageGenerator.